-25. Annual general meetings - calling of and business at
+26. Annual general meetings - calling of and business at

-- 1. The annual general meeting of the association is, subject to the Act and to clause 24, to be convened on such date and at such place and time as the committee thinks fit. - 2.
-In addition to any other business which may be transacted at an annual general meeting, the business of an annual general meeting is to include the following: - a. to confirm the minutes of the last preceding annual general meeting and of any special general meeting held since that meeting; - b. to receive from the committee reports on the activities of the association during the last preceding financial year; - c. to elect office-bearers of the association and ordinary committee members; and - d. to receive and consider any financial statement or report required to be submitted to members under the Act. - 3.
+- 1. The annual general meeting of the association is, subject to the Act and to clause 25, to be convened on such date and at such place and time as the committee thinks fit. - 2.
+In addition to any other business which may be transacted at an annual general meeting, the business of an annual general meeting is to include the following: - a. to confirm the minutes of the last preceding annual general meeting and of any special general meeting held since that meeting; - b. to receive from the committee reports on the activities of the association during the last preceding financial year; - c. to elect office-bearers of the association and ordinary committee members; - d. to receive and consider any financial statement or report required to be submitted to members under the Act; and - e. to consider any duly made recommendation for Honorary Life membership. - 3.
 An annual general meeting must be specified as such in the notice convening it.

-26. Special general meetings - calling of
+27. Special general meetings - calling of

 - 1. The committee may, whenever it thinks fit, convene a special general meeting of the association. - 2.
-The committee must, on the requisition in writing of at least 5 per cent of the total number of members, convene a special general meeting of the association. - 3.
-A requisition of members for a special general meeting: - a. must state the purpose or purposes of the meeting; and - b. must be signed by the members making the requisition; and - c. must be lodged with the secretary; and - d. may consist of several documents in a similar form, each signed by one or more of the members making the requisition. - 4.
-If the committee fails to convene a special general meeting to be held within 1 month after that date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a special general meeting to be held not later than 3 months after that date.
+The committee must, on the requisition in writing of at least 5 per cent of the total number of members (being members entitled under this constitution to vote at a general meeting), convene a special general meeting of the association. - 3.
+A requisition of members for a special general meeting: - a. must state the purpose or purposes of the meeting; and

-5. A special general meeting convened by a member or members as referred to in subclause (4) must be convened as nearly as is practicable in the same manner as general meetings are convened by the committee.
+- b. must be signed by the members making the requisition; and - c. must be lodged with the secretary; and - d. may consist of several documents in a similar form, each signed by one or more of the members making the requisition. - 4.
+If the committee fails to convene a special general meeting to be held within 1 month after that date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a special general meeting to be held not later than 3 months after that date. - 5.
+A special general meeting convened by a member or members as referred to in subclause (4) must be convened as nearly as is practicable in the same manner as general meetings are convened by the committee.

-27. Notice
+28. Notice